 The characterizing parameter describes the state of the crack tip which can then be related to experimental conditions to ensure similitude.
 Crack growth occurs when the parameters typically exceed certain critical values.
 Corrosion may cause a crack to slowly grow when the stress corrosion stress intensity threshold is exceeded.
 Similarly, small flaws may result in crack growth when subjected to cyclic loading.
 Known as fatigue, it was found that for long cracks, the rate of growth is largely governed by the range of the stress intensity ΔK experienced by the crack due to the applied loading.
 Fast fracture will occur when the stress intensity exceeds the fracture toughness of the material.
 The prediction of crack growth is at the heart of the damage tolerance mechanical design discipline.

-The driving force for Mode I fracture is stress intensity factor K. The stress intensity factor is usually given a subscript to denote the mode of loading, i.e., KI , KII, or KIII.
-However, KI for mode I cracking is the most commonly used one in engineering practice.
+The driving force for Mode I fracture is stress intensity factor K. The stress intensity factor is usually given a subscript to denote the mode of loading, i.e., KI , KII, or KIII for Mode I, Mode II or Mode III respectively.
+However, KI for mode I cracking is most commonly seen in engineering practice.

 The resistance to fracture is called fracture toughness.
 The fracture toughness of a material measures its ability to resist crack initiation and propagation.
 Several fracture toughness parameters are available, including critical stress intensity factor (KIC) in the elastic range; and in the elastic/plastic regime, the critical value of the J-integral (Jcrit), and the critical crack tip opening displacement CTOD or 𝛿crit.
 In practice, the J-integral and CTOD parameters are frequently converted to equivalent KIC to avoid tedious inelastic analyses.